Estimation and Inference for Synthetic Control Methods with Spillover Effects: Statistical Inference

 In this section, we discuss formal results on inference.
 At a high level, our test uses pre-treatment data to form the null distribution of a pre-specified post-treatment quantity.
-Flexibility in defining that quantity leads to a variety of hypotheses.
+We only consider cases with imperfect pre-treatment fit to facilitate the identification of the null distribution.
 In Section \ref{no spillover effect test}, we consider the case without spillover effects, and state the assumptions under which Andrews' $P$ test \citep{Andrews2003} is valid.
-In Section \ref{spillover effect test}, we generalize $P$ test to cases where spillover effects cannot be ignored.
+This result is of independent interest.
+In Section \ref{spillover effect test}, we generalize $P$ test to cases where spillover effects cannot be ignored, and allow for a more general set of hypotheses.